Andri Silberschmidt: Politics

-Between 2018 and 2020, Silberschmidt was elected to serve in the Zurich municipal council, were he represented districts 7 and 8.
+Between 2018 and 2020, Silberschmidt was elected to serve in the Zurich municipal council, where he represented districts 7 and 8.
 In the 2019 Swiss federal election, Silberschmidt was elected to the National Council (Switzerland) for The Liberals, defeating incumbent Hans-Ulrich Bigler.
 He was 25 years old which makes him the youngest elected member of the National Council in the 51st legislative period.
-At The Liberals delegates' meeting on October 2, 2021, he was elected to the vice presidency of The Liberals Switzerland together with Johanna Gapany.
+At The Liberals delegates' meeting on 2 October 2021 he was elected to the vice presidency of The Liberals Switzerland together with Johanna Gapany.

 From January to February 2019, he was a participant in the highly selective International Visitor Leadership Program (IVLP) of the United States Department of State, which took place in Washington, D.C., Baltimore, San Francisco, Oklahoma City and Orlando.

 Personal life

-Silberschmidt is in a relationship with venture capitalist and start-up investor Andrea Buhofer (b.
-1994).
-They reside in Enge (Zürich).
+On 2 November 2023, Silberschmidt married Andrea Buhofer (born 1994), a daughter of Philipp Buhofer and Michèle Buhofer, on Lake Zug.
+The Buhofer family is among the wealthiest families of Switzerland with an estimated net worth of 1–1.5 billion Swiss Francs (approximately $1.1–1.7 billion).
+They have one child.

+They reside in Affoltern am Albis.
 He is a dual-citizen of Switzerland and Germany.